ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 ## Setting Up IPoverIB

-Infinband can be used without IP, but for many application it is easier to use IPoverIB. iSCSIoverIB is not covered here.
+Infinband can be used without IP, but for many applications it is easier to use IPoverIB. iSCSIoverIB is not covered here.

 Check that the module is loaded: